surf-visualization/blospray/readme.md

 Available, but not in the most optimal way and/or not completely bug-free:

 * Interactive preview render
+* Subdivision surfaces.
+These are handled by Blender's dependency graph mechanism, but this triangulates the geometry instead of passing the subdivision control cage to OSPRay (which also has subdiv support).

 Major features that are currently missing: